 The records must support all project-related costs reported to GADNR and be made available upon request.
 If any litigation, claim, or audit is started before the end of the five years, Grantees must keep the records until all litigation, claims, or audit findings involving the records have been resolved.

 4.3 GOSP Rules and Regulations

-The Georgia Outdoor Stewardship Program Rule 391-5-13-.11. can be accessed at: http://rules.sos.state.ga.us until all required final reports and documents have been approved by GADNR to assure all aspects of the Project Agreement have been met.
+The Georgia Outdoor Stewardship Program Rule 391-5-13-.11. can be accessed at: http://rules.sos.state.ga.us

 Section 5: Grant Closeout